What Does A Compensator Do On A Pistol [Ammo Type Matters]

 • Works well with most standard ball ammo

-• Competitive shooters can fine-tune their ammo reloads to work best with the compensator
+• Competitive pistol shooters can fine-tune their ammo reloads to work best with the compensator

 Cons